bschulz81/AcceleratedLinearAlgebra/README.md

 With gcc 15.1, the functions of the library can work on the GPU.

-By 01.07, the library now compiles on clang again.
+By 01.07, the library now compiles with optimizations  on gcc 25.1.

+It also compiles on clang again, after I removed incorrect code in a function which was not even called by the test application.

 Unfortunately, in contrast to gcc 15.1 where it can execute on GPU, clang does not seem to run most functions on the GPU device, even if requested.
-I do not know why that is so.
+I currently do not know why that is so.
+The code produces no warnings if compiled with gcc.

 In the Cmakelists.txt, -fno-math-errno -fno-trapping-math were added, which speeds the computations up a bit, even if we can not use -O3 currently...